odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

 .. note:: For better readability, split your tests into multiple files depending on the scope of the tests.
-You can also have a Common class that most of the tests should inherit from; this common class can define the whole set up for the module.
-For instance in `account <{GITHUB_PATH}/addons/account/tests/common.py>`__.
+You can also have a Common class that most of the tests should inherit from; this common class can define the whole setup for the module.
+For instance, in `account <{GITHUB_PATH}/addons/account/tests/common.py>`__.

 .. exercise:: Update the code so no one can: